andrewkibet/Jcompose/JCompose/README.md

 ###### Explanation:
-ShopTab Composable: This function creates a list of items using LazyColumn and displays the names.
+ShopTab Composable: This function creates a list of items using LazyColumn and displays the names.Lazycolumn is an alternative to recyclerrview.

 Other Topics: